gcanup/betbull/README.md

 > Betting input is mandatory and should be less than balance amount but greater than 0
 > Buttons will be disable untile bet input, card selection and revealed
 > Alert messages apear on each reveal
+> Types checked in each page with react-proptypes

 ## Improvement
 > Multiple reducer file can be added for simplicity